Guide Contents

-The development systems are currently 3GHz MacPros with 6GB RAM running MacOSX 10.5 and 10.6 (Snow Leopard).
-Peripherals include multiple Dell 24" ultrasharp flatpanel displays, an Epson 4870 firewire flatbed scanner, Canon inkjet printers, and several workgroup class color laser printers such as an Xerox 7750 and an HP 8550 on the department's ethernet network.
+The development systems are currently 3GHz MacPros with 6GB RAM running MacOSX 10.6.8 (Snow Leopard).
+Peripherals include multiple Dell 24" ultrasharp flatpanel displays, an Epson 4870 firewire flatbed scanner and Canon inkjet printers.

 Hardware requirements: